 St Mary’s is in the western suburbs of Melbourne, approximately 16 kilometres from the city, and Altona is situated within the City of Hobsons Bay which is a municipality that includes a wide range of cultural and socio-economic groups.
 Our school reflects and celebrates this diversity of cultures and traditions.
 We have a large multicultural cohort within our School Community.

-We currently have 276 students in 12 classes.
+We currently have 275 students in 12 classes.
 These classes are organised into groupings that support our strong focus on multi-age philosophy.
-We have two Prep classes, three Year 1/2 classes, three Year 3/4 classes, one Year 4/5 class and three Year 5/6 classes.
+We have two Prep classes, three Year 1/2 classes, three Year 3/4 classes and four Year 5/6 classes.

 Our classrooms and facilities are spread across three separate buildings.